Tables on monitoring data on aviation safety in Finland | Traficom

 YELLOW

-SPI 1.1 Q1-Q4/2024: 6 accidents in Finnish general and recreational aviation.
-Below the number of previous years.
+SPI 1.1 2025: 7 accidents in Finnish general and recreational aviation.
+On the same level as previous years' average.

-The collection of flight hour statistics for 2024 is ongoing, so the situation for 2024 will be confirmed during spring 2025.
-Based on the preliminary assessment, the target (less than 10 accidents/100,000 flight hours, 5-year average) will be achieved.
+Based on the preliminary assessment of 2025 flight hour numbers, the target (less than 10 accidents/100,000 flight hours, 5-year average) will be achieved.

 The target was achieved in 2023.

 The situation assessment is considered yellow.
 The development trend is considered positive.
-Despite the fatal accident, the situation in general and recreational aviation is showing a good development trend in terms of safety.
+Despite the fatal accident in 2024, the situation in general and recreational aviation is showing a good development trend in terms of safety.
+If the situation continues to develop similarly in 2026 the assessment may be changed to green.

 SPI 2.1: The number of runway excursions (RE)